-Enter the amount of the proceeds that will be used to pay principal, interest, or call premium on any other issue of bonds after 90 days of the date of issue, including proceeds that will be used to fund an escrow account for this purpose.
+Enter the amount of the proceeds that will be used to pay principal, interest, or call premium on any taxable bonds, including proceeds that will be used to fund an escrow account for this purpose.

-Enter the amount of the nonrefunding bond proceeds received by the issuer and used to finance real or depreciable personal property.
+Enter the amount of nonrefunding proceeds used to finance real and depreciable personal property and if the bonds are qualified 501(c)(3) bonds, the proceeds used to refund taxable bonds used to finance real and depreciable property.
 If the amounts are not available at the time of issuance, make a reasonable proration between the land, buildings, and equipment.

 Under section 147(c), a private activity bond is not a qualified bond if 25% or more of the proceeds are used for the acquisition of land or if any of the proceeds are used to acquire farm land (other than an amount of proceeds not in excess of $450,000 to be used by a first-time farmer).
 An exception to this general rule is for land acquired for certain environmental purposes.
 See section 147(c)(3).
 Also, a bond is not a qualified bond if the proceeds are used for the acquisition of used property (other than land), except in the case of certain rehabilitations.
 See section 147(d).

 For items that do not readily fit within categories 31a, b, c, or d, enter the amount of those proceeds in category 31e, Other, and briefly describe them on the line.

 For each project to be financed with proceeds entered on line 31a, b, c, d, or e, enter the corresponding:

 Six-digit North American Industry Classification System (NAICS) code that best describes the project, and

 If there are more than four projects to be financed by the issue, attach a separate sheet of paper stating the NAICS codes and face amount of each project.